sibrun/GH/README.md

 ```
 $ docker run -it -v <path to GH library>/GH/source:/root/GH/source -v <path to persistant storage location>:/root/GH/gh_data <name docker image:tagname> /bin/bash
 ```
-If the source code is not mounted from outside to the docker container, then update the source code in the Docker container with the command (inside the Docker container):
+If the source code is not mounted from outside to the docker container update the source code in the Docker container with the command (inside the Docker container):
 ```
 $ git pull